ckan/ckanext-validation/README.md

 By default `resource_validation_run`, `resource_validation_delete` and `resource_validation_show` inherit whatever auth is in place for `resource_update` and `resource_show` respectively.

+There is an extra action which only sysadmins can access: `resource_validation_run_batch`.

 #### `resource_validation_run`

 ```python